-Melanie Weseman is a Partner at Kelley Kronenberg where she assists in handling matters related to all aspects of First Party Insurance Defense Litigation.
+Melanie Weseman is a Partner at Kelley Kronenberg, where she assists in handling matters related to all aspects of first-party insurance defense.

 Upon graduating from law school, Melanie began her career at the Palm Beach County Public Defender’s Office.
 While there, she argued in front of the Fourth District Court of Appeals and handled first, second, and third degree felonies.
 From there, Melanie moved to the field of collections.
 She has extensive experience litigating collection cases related to credit cards, personal, commercial, and student loans throughout all counties in Florida in both state and federal courts.